The Grand Hotel, Hughenden: History

-By the 1880s stock routes were used extensively and the Hughenden-Winton and Hughenden-Cloncurry route were the major routes of northwestern Queensland.
+By the 1880s, stock routes were used extensively and the Hughenden-Winton and Hughenden-Cloncurry route were the major routes of northwestern Queensland.
 The town continued to expand as a service centre for the district with the commencement of regular Cobb and Co coach services.
-In 1887 the Great Northern railway reached Hughenden after having been extended from Prairie.
-Prior to the railway being extended towards Winton and Cloncurry the town depended on the carrier trade with up to fifty teams unloading at the railway station.
-In 1888 Wilmetts Almanac described Hughenden as being on the direct route to Cloncurry, a district rich in minerals, including gold reefs, copper lodes and opals.
+In 1887, the Great Northern railway reached Hughenden after having been extended from Prairie.
+Prior to the railway being extended towards Winton and Cloncurry, the town depended on the carrier trade with up to fifty teams unloading at the railway station.
+In 1888, Wilmetts Almanac described Hughenden as being on the direct route to Cloncurry, a district rich in minerals, including gold reefs, copper lodes and opals.
 Hughenden continued to prosper due to the richness of the soil and its close proximity to the Flinders River.
 The addition of a dumping company where wool from the surrounding district was pressed before being railed to Townsville also ensured the town's survival.
 It was also the main trucking place for stock and for central meat works.
 As a transport hub for stock, supplies and as a service centre for the northwestern district, Hughenden had no equal at the end of the nineteenth century.

 The town gained further significance with the Shearers' Strikes of 1891 and 1894.
 This occurred because of the use by pastoralists of non-union and Chinese labourers.
-In 1891 a tree on the banks of the Flinders River was blazed to commemorate the strike.
+In 1891, a tree on the banks of the Flinders River was blazed to commemorate the strike.

 The decade in which The Grand Hotel was constructed (1910) was a progressive time: an ice works was constructed along with a skating rink, a showgrounds grandstand and the town's first motor garage.
-Economically Hughenden prospered and companies such as Cummins & Campbell's Pty Ltd which had been trading in the area since 1899 established an agency in Hughenden in 1909.
+Economically, Hughenden prospered and companies such as Cummins & Campbell's Pty Ltd which had been trading in the area since 1899 established an agency in Hughenden in 1909.

 In common with so many other Queensland country towns, a large number of timber hotels in Hughenden were destroyed by fire.
 Just prior to opening both The Grand Hotel and the Shamrock Hotel were subject to an arson attempt.
-In 1903 ten public houses existed in Hughenden.
+In 1903, ten public houses existed in Hughenden.
 The Railway Hotel burnt down in 1903 along with several businesses.
 In 1923 the Royal Hotel, Commercial Hotel and several other businesses including a bank and the post office, were destroyed and in 1925 the Metropole Hotel and Cafe were consumed by fire.
 The Shamrock Hotel was destroyed by fire in 1967.
 The c.
 1890 Great Western Hotel burnt to the ground on Christmas Eve 1976 and the rebuilt Royal Hotel was destroyed by fire in 1980.
-This then left The Grand Hotel as the last 20th Century timber hotel in Hughenden.
+This then left The Grand Hotel as the last remaining 20th century timber hotel in Hughenden.